-Clobetasol Propionate Topical Solution USP, 0.05% should be applied to the affected scalp areas twice daily, once in the morning and once at night.
+Clobetasol propionate topical solution should be applied to the affected scalp areas twice daily, once in the morning and once at night.

-Clobetasol propionate topical solution is potent, therefore, treatment must be limited to 2 consecutive weeks, and amounts greater than 50 mL per week should not be used.
+Clobetasol propionate topical solution is potent; therefore, treatment must be limited to 2 consecutive weeks and amounts greater than 50 mL/week should not be used.

 Clobetasol propionate topical solution is not to be used with occlusive dressings.

 Geriatric Use: In studies where geriatric patients (65 years of age or older, see PRECAUTIONS) have been treated with clobetasol propionate topical solution, safety did not differ from that in younger patients; therefore, no dosage adjustment is recommended.

 Clobetasol Propionate Topical Solution USP, 0.05% is supplied in plastic squeeze bottles.

 50 mL (NDC 70752-153-04).

 Store at 20° to 25°C (68° to 77°F); excursions permitted between 15° to 30°C (59° to 86°F) [See USP Controlled Room Temperature].

 Do not use near an open flame.